Kallakurichi district: Divisions

+Demographics

+At the time of the 2011 census, Kallakurichi district had a population of 13,47,204.
+Kallakurichi district had a sex ratio of 981 females per 1000 males.
+197,385 (14.65%) lived in urban areas.
+Scheduled Castes and Scheduled Tribes made up 30.56% and 3.74% of the population respectively.
+Most tribals are Malai Vellalar who live in the Kalavarayan Hills.

+Hindus are the majority religion with 91.03% of the population.
+Christians, who are mostly Dalits and live in rural areas, are 4.45% of the population.
+Muslims are 4.24% of the population, living predominantly in urban areas.

+Tamil is the predominant language, spoken by 95.97% of the population as their mother tongue.
+2.48% of the population speaks Urdu and 1.38% Telugu as their first language.

 Economy

 Kallakurichi is an emerging agricultural district.
 It is also known as "Home of Agriculture".
 There are numerous rice-processing units or modern rice mills, both small and big throughout the district.
 Textiles, jewellery and agricultural feeds are major businesses.
 The District has two government co-operative sugar mills and one private sugar mill, and one solvent extraction plant.
 There are many poultry farms in and around Kallakurichi.
 The name is derived due to the green nature of this town along the banks of the river Gomuki which nourishes the town by its water.

 Education

 The District has numerous colleges and schools, both government and private.
-Notable colleges are Government Kallakurichi Medical College,Government arts college, Polytechnic college in Sankarapuram, A.K.T Engineering College.
+Notable colleges are Government Kallakurichi Medical College, Government arts college, Polytechnic college in Sankarapuram, A.K.T Engineering College.
 There was an announcement by the Chief Minister of Tamil Nadu in March 2020 to build a medical college with the initial funding of 370 crores near Pumputhottam, in Siruvangur village, which is 3.5 kilometers from Kallakurichi town and 1st batch of 150 students have started from the academic year 2021/2022.